These are the mnemonics I've come across as an EMT. If you know of a variation, or one I haven't posted here, please email me.

 These are the mnemonics I have:

-Patient evaluation: SOAP, CHEATED, ABCs, SAMPLE, OPQRST, PASTMED, AVPU, CMSTP, FACTS, SLUDGE, PERRLA, START & RPM
+Patient evaluation: SOAP, CHEATED, ABCs, SAMPLE, PRBELS, OPQRST, PASTMED, AVPU, CMSTP, FACTS, SLUDGE, PERRLA, START & RPM, VOMIT, FAST, COLDERR

-Other useful information: AEIOU-TIPS, DCAP-BLS-TIC, PCMM-HLDD, NAVEL, CHASHPN, CHAMPS RN
+Other useful information: AEIOU-TIPS, DCAP-BLS-TIC, PCMM-HLDD, NAVEL, CHASHPN, CHAMPS RN, DICCCE

 ENAME PENMAN